ichistmeinname/Curry-Lenses/curry-lens.md

   label, that is, same values are not considered to be duplicates
 * says its harder to find get functions that are suitable for syntactic bidirectionalization than semantic

+## Enhancing semantic bidirectionalization via shape bidirectionalizer plug-ins

+* takes combination one step further: any syntactic bidirectionalization approach can be _plugged in_ to obtain transformations on shapes
+* generalises approach from lists to arbitrary data types
+* enables bootstrapping in which pluggable bidirectionalisation is itself used as a plug-in

 ## Combining Syntactic and Semantic Bidirectionalization